informalsystems/tendermint-rs/docs/spec/lightclient/supervisor/supervisor.md

 func InitLightClient (initData LCInitData) (LightStore, Error) {

     if LCInitData.LightBlock != nil {
+	    // TODO: make rational section on init
+	    // we trust the provided initial block.
+No cross checking
+		// is necessary, can increase the trust.
+It would only open up
+		// a possibility for DOS attacks
         newblock := LCInitData.LightBlock
     }
     else {
 	    genesisBlock := makeblock(initData.genesisDoc);
+		// TODO: add section on rationale
+		// We want to populate the lightstore with a complete
+		// lightblock (no empty lastblockid, etc.)
 	    current = FetchLightBlock(primary, 2)

 		// https://github.com/tendermint/spec/blob/8dd2ed4c6fe12459edeb9b783bdaaaeb590ec15c/spec/core/data_structures.md